mozilla/vtt.js/README.md

 Browser
 =======

-In order to use the parser in a browser, you need to get the built distribution of vtt.js.
+In order to use the `vtt.js` in a browser, you need to get the built distribution of vtt.js.
 The distribution contains polyfills for [TextDecoder](http://encoding.spec.whatwg.org/), [VTTCue](http://dev.w3.org/html5/webvtt/#vttcue-interface), and [VTTRegion](http://dev.w3.org/html5/webvtt/#vttregion-interface) since not all browsers currently support them.